NicolasBighetti/twitchplaysreborn/README.md

 Check TwitchGameMode.cpp for more information or a TwitchPawn.
 You can try to move your ball left and right by adding commands too.

+You can drag and drop more AMyTwitchPawn in to your level but you will need to type join [0-9]* to select a team and then type your command.

 ###Create Custom Event